shilpagopi/CodePrep/Algo/Shortest Path in Graphs.md

 ## Dijkstra's

-**_Keywords_: Greedy, Priority Heap, Shortest path from a single source vertex to all other vertices**
+**_Keywords_: Greedy, Priority Heap, Shortest path from a single source vertex to all other vertices, Go to nearest vertex and mark it covered**

 #### Implementation
 ```